Engage. Empower. Transform.

 In collaboration with the California Reading and Literature Project (CRLP), PIQE’s literacy curriculum introduces parents to the five elements of literacy in order to show parents how to be purposeful at home to help strengthen all of these areas.
 Parents are introduced to the Common Core State Standards for their child’s grade level.
 Parents get familiar with Dr. John Shefelbine’s Reading Framework of Skills and learn a series of fun, interactive and purposeful reading strategies to be used at home with their children.
 Parents will clearly understand the importance of their role in their child’s reading development.

 PARENT LEADERSHIP DEVELOPMENT PROGRAM

 This program focuses on developing parents’ capacity to engage in their child’s school at a deeper level by recognizing that the educational system faces many challenges.
-They reflect on their own leadership qualities, identify critical school-centered issues impacting education, and learn how to establish a parent leadership team.
-They acquire tools that will help them conduct effective meetings with the principal and/or school staff.
-At the end of the sessions, parents will lead a dialogue with the principal, presenting, from the parents’ perspective, the most urgent needs affecting students at that school.
-Parents are then asked to serve as liaisons and role models for other parents.
+Parents reflect on their leadership qualities, identify critical school-centered issues impacting education, and learn how to establish a parent leadership team.
+They acquire tools that will help them conduct productive meetings with the principal and/or school staff.
+At the end of the sessions, parents will lead a dialogue with the principal, presenting from the parents’ perspective the most urgent needs affecting students at that school.
+Parents go on to serve as liaisons and role models for other parents.

 SCIENCE, TECHNOLOGY, ENGINEERING, AND MATHEMATICS (STEM) COURSE